MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-custom-data-channels.md

 ---
 title: Custom Holographic Remoting data channels
-description: This page explains how custom data channels can be used with the Windows Mixed Reality API to send user data over the already established Holographic Remoting connection.
+description: This page explains how custom data channels can be used with the Windows Mixed Reality API to send user data over the already-established Holographic Remoting connection.
 author: florianbagarmicrosoft
 ms.author: flbagar
 ms.date: 12/01/2020